 If the WUR AP denies the WUR mode setup, the WUR Mode Response Status field in the corresponding WUR Mode element shall be set to one of the values with meaning “Denied” shown in Table 9-321c (WUR Mode Response Status Definition).

 If the WUR AP accepts the request for WUR mode setup with the WUR Parameters field in the WUR Mode Setup frame, the WUR Mode Response Status field in the corresponding WUR Mode element is set to “Accept”.
-If the WUR non-AP STA receives the WUR Mode element, which contains WUR Mode Response Status field set to “Accept” successfully, WUR power management service is negotiated between the WUR non-AP STA and the WUR AP with WUR parameters, which are indicated in the WUR Mode elements.
+If the WUR non-AP STA receives the WUR Mode element, which contains WUR Mode Response Status field set to “Accept”, WUR power management service is negotiated between the WUR non-AP STA and the WUR AP with WUR parameters, which are indicated in the WUR Mode elements.(#2399)

 After a WUR non-AP STA has negotiated WUR power management service with a WUR AP, the WUR non-AP STA may switch from WUR mode to WUR mode suspend by initiating and completing a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” from the WUR non-AP STA and an Ack frame from the WUR AP as described in Table 30-2 (WUR Mode Setup/Teardown frame transmission).